 You can call HealthLine 811 to receive advice about self-isolating.
 Call HealthLine 811 if any COVID-19 symptoms get worse.

 4. How do I avoid contact with others in my home?

 Household members who have a compromised immune system or chronic health conditions may want to stay in another home or place of residence if possible.
 If you are sharing your home, if is recommended that you stay and sleep in a room away from others and use a separate bathroom if you can.

 If an ill person is sharing accommodations with someone vulnerable to infection – those with suppressed immune systems or chronic illness, pregnant women, infants and adults over 65 – relocation is advised to reduce the risk of severe illness for the vulnerable person.

 If a person with symptoms is self-isolating in shared living accommodations such as a dorm room at a university, it is recommended that they be temporarily accommodated elsewhere or have roommates and family members temporarily relocate, if possible.
 In cases where there may be several people with symptoms, they may co-locate until results are confirmed.

 While close contacts are not required to self-isolate, public health continues to recommend that you self-monitor for symptoms for at least 10 days.
-Self-test immediately and again on days three and five from the point of exposure to the confirmed case.
 Close contacts can continue to go to work and school while self-monitoring and should respect and follow all organizational policies and guidelines that are in place to protect others.